-What Is Amitriptyline and What Is It Prescribed For?
+What Is Amitriptyline?
+When Is It Prescribed?

 Amitriptyline is the generic name for the drug amitriptyline hydrochloride.
-First developed as Elavil by the American pharmaceutical giant, Merck & Co., Inc., this prescription medication is used to treat depression, eating disorders, post-herpetic neuralgia, and migraine headaches.
-Merck obtained approval to sell the drug in April 1961, and doctors still prescribe it in the form of oral tablets ranging from10 mg to 150 mg in strength.
+First developed as Elavil by the American pharmaceutical giant Merck & Co., Inc., this prescription medication is used to treat depression, eating disorders, post-herpetic neuralgia, and migraine headaches.
+Merck obtained approval to sell the drug in April 1961, and doctors still prescribe it in the form of oral tablets ranging from 10 mg to 150 mg in strength.
 Amitriptyline is one of the most common antidepressants on the market.

 Amitriptyline belongs to the tricyclic antidepressant (TCA) drug class, which behaves similar to more recently developed serotonin-norepinephrine reuptake inhibitors (SNRIs).
 Both classes prevent receptors in the human brain from absorbing serotonin that has already been released.
 Serotonin helps maintain feelings of well-being in people, so preventing its re-absorption alleviates negative feelings.
 Unlike SSRIs, TCAs and SNRIs also prevent re-absorption of norepinephrine (also called noradrenaline), which regulates stress levels.
 The difference between TCAs and SNRIs is that SNRIs do not block “muscarinic,” “alpha 1 adrenergic,” and “histamine H1″ receptors.
 TCAs do block these receptors, causing more adverse side effects than SNRIs.